There is a tendency in many Christian circles to think that if a particular theological viewpoint can quote a lot of Scripture, it must be right.

 My Exodus from Calvinism

-This is the approach I used about 15 years ago to leave Calvinism.
+The systematic verse-by-verse approach is what I used about 15 years ago to leave Calvinism.

 In our conversations, my friend told me this: “Yes, it might be that my understanding of James 2:14-26 is wrong.
 That’s one option.
 Or maybe you are wrong in your understanding not just of James 2:14-26, but also in your understanding of all those others passages as well.
 How are you going to figure out which view makes the most sense?
 There is only one way: You need to study each passage individually.”